Sign in with your Apple ID

 The security and privacy of your Apple ID is very important to us.
 Here are some things you can do to make sure your account remains private and secure:

 - If you haven't already, set up two-factor authentication to add an extra layer of security to your account.
 Depending on when you created your Apple ID, it might already be protected by two-factor authentication.

 - If you can't set up two-factor authentication, reset your security questions and add a rescue email address.
 If you forget your password or the answers to your security questions, your rescue email address will help you regain access to your account.

 - Learn about best security practices for your Apple ID.

 1. FaceTime isn't available in all countries or regions.

-2. Depending on how you created your Apple ID, you might be required to provide additional information or change your Apple ID username from a mobile phone number to an email address.
+2. Depending on how you created your Apple ID, you may be required to provide additional information or change your Apple ID user name from a mobile phone number to an email address.